"The song was a stab by Joel at the new music genres that were around in the early 1980s (punk, funk, new wave) and ironically uses a new wave sound."

 - "The Break-Up Song" by the Greg Kihn Band is a break-up song that's about break-up songs.

 - Sugarhill Gang - "Rapper's Delight", the song that kickstarted Hip Hop.

-- Bad Religion has "Punk Rock Song", and NSync have "Pop" but I'm not sure what either is about, lyrically, just the titles.
+- Bad Religion has "Punk Rock Song", I'm not sure what it's about, lyrically.

 - Bad Religion also have "The Forbidden Beat", which is about Hardcore Punk...Or heroin addiction.